 CAEECC/stakeholder engagement in key issues related to Application filings (Section 8.2 below):

 CAEECC working groups or workshops on major cross-cutting issues related to upcoming application filings.
-This would occur at least nine months prior to filing, and would last no more than six months to allow sufficient time for the PAs to integrate recommendations) (Section 8.2.1 below),
+This would occur at least nine months prior to filing, and would last no more than six months to allow sufficient time for the PAs to integrate recommendations (Section 8.2.1 below),

-A pre-filing preview approximately 3 months before the filing at the full CAEECC on how the major cross-cutting issues identified in (a) were addressed (Section 8.2.2 below), and
+A pre-filing preview approximately 3 months before the filing at the full CAEECC on how the major cross-cutting issues identified in (1) were addressed (Section 8.2.2 below), and

 A presentation to CAEECC/stakeholders on the filed applications 7-10 days after the filing to inform stakeholder responses or protests (Section 8.2.3 below).